 Thank you for your interest in Thunderer brand tires for your vehicle.
 We are proud of the quality and performance of the wide range of Thunderer products and we understand that your continued satisfaction is essential to our success.

 This Limited Protection Policy applies to Thunderer brand passenger, light truck and specialty trailer tires purchased on or after January 1, 2020, or, in the absence of proof of purchase, tires with a manufacturing DOT code reading DOT 0120 or later.
 Eligible tires are covered by this Limited Protection Policy for up to 60 months from the tire manufacturer date.
 This Limited Protection Policy applies to the original owner of new Thunderer branded passenger, light truck and specialty trailer tires that are operated in normal service, and used on the same vehicle on which they were originally installed according to the vehicle manufacturer’s recommendations.
 Only Thunderer tires purchased and operated in the United States and Canada are covered by this Limited Protection Policy.
+For Thunderer branded product purchased thru an online retailer, a tire claim must go back to the original selling Thunderer dealer.
+The online retailer where the Thunderer branded product was purchased would need to facilitate the claim with that authorized Thunderer dealer on the consumer’s behalf.

 What is covered by our exclusive No Questions Asked, 25/365 Free Replacement Limited Protection Policy?